jeanpaulattard/json-to-properties/README.md

 }
 ```

-result into a file containing
+result in a file containing

 ```
 KEY1.KEY2=Hello